jtruo/hairutility/README.md

 ENV vars for Local.
 Local dev must provide a .env file with AWS keys and S3 for local dev

+# Important Issues

+!!!
+If there is no hair profile image in AWS3 for single-hair-profile but the image key is in db, the website will crash

 # Continuous Deployment